Purpose Projects and Genius Hour

-Yesterday I launched Purpose Projects/Genius Hour in my AVID 8 Class.
+Yesterday I launched Purpose Projects/Genius Hour in my Elective 8 Class.
 I used this presentation and really used the day as a day of inspiration.
 You will want to download the presentation and play it back through Powerpoint as Google Slides just doesn't handle the layered animations very well.

 I didn't hand out proposal forms yet or go into much depth about how we'd be using our time.
 I just wanted to wind them up and see what happened.

 Before I actually find that out (and with the possibility of absolutely nothing happening...)
 I wanted to outline how the day went.
 It felt right and I don't want any potential negative outcomes to color my initial view of it so here we go!

 On the board since last week I've had a running countdown.
 I never said a word about it and neither did the kids.
 I don't know if they noticed but I think little things like this help to build anticipation and, even if sub-consciously, I think many of them wondered at least once "why are there numbers counting down on the board...?"
 Today, I wrote the word Launch! in giant letters at the end of the countdown and drew a rocket (terribly) on the board.
 I still didn't address it but I know they noticed it now.